HVossi92/digital-dungeon-master/README.md

 ## Todos:

+- Refactor to use templ + namings to reflect MVC architecture
 - Get current token use / total tokens
 - Chain messages to keep context
 - Setup LLM communication, teach it to be a GM, add RAG context